TheChymera/chymeric_tutorials/source/_posts/2014-02-03-cheat-sheet.markdown

 <!-- more -->

 ## Change file permissions recursively
-This code would grant all users read permissions to the folder, subfolders, and all files therein - in addition to whatever permissions are already set:
+This command grants all users read permissions to the folder, subfolders, and all files therein - in addition to whatever permissions are already set:
 {% codeblock  lang:console %}
 # chmod -R a+r your/directory/path/
 {% endcodeblock %}
-Or better yet, using octal:
+Or better yet, use octal to accurately define what permissions the owner, the group, and everyone else has:
 {% codeblock  lang:console %}
 # chmod -R 775 your/directory/path/
 {% endcodeblock %}

 ## OpenRC: See and edit runlevels
-This assumes you are using [OpenRC](http://en.wikipedia.org/wiki/OpenRC) and will not work on system set up with [systemd](http://en.wikipedia.org/wiki/Systemd).
+This assumes you are using [OpenRC](http://en.wikipedia.org/wiki/OpenRC) and will not work on systems set up with [systemd](http://en.wikipedia.org/wiki/Systemd).
 {% codeblock  lang:console %}
 # rc-update show/add/del
 {% endcodeblock %}